getify/You-Dont-Know-JS/es6 & beyond/ch3.md

 An ES6 `class` isn't really an entity itself, but a meta concept that wraps around other concrete entities like functions and properties and ties them together.

+**Tip:** In addition to the declaration form, a `class` can also be an expression, as in: `var x = class Y { .. }`.
+This is primarily useful for passing a class definition (technically, the constructor itself) as a function argument or assigning it to an object property.

 ### `extends` and `super`

 ES6 classes also have syntax sugar for establishing the `[[Prototype]]` delegation link between two function prototypes -- commonly mislabeled "inheritance" or confusingly labeled "prototype inheritance" -- using the class-oriented familiar terminology `extends`: